m-habib/LoadBalancer/README.md

 <img src="lb_image.jpg" width="50%" height="50%">
 </p>

 In this example, I implemented a simple load balancer with 3 supervised servers.
-For simplicity, the servers will run on a shared Node.
+For simplicity, the servers will run on a single shared Node.
-Each server receives a function from the load balancer, runs it and sends the result to client's PID.
+Each server receives a function from the load balancer, runs it and sends the result to the client.
 Each server can also run multiple functions from multiple clients simultaneously.
 I used Erlang's gen_server and supervisor modules to implement the servers.

-**System's API:**
+**System API:**
   &nbsp;&nbsp;&nbsp;- startServers:
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Starts and registers 3 servers and a supervisor.
   &nbsp;&nbsp;&nbsp;- stopServers: